mnsRG/kg-aec/README.md

 - Install poetry: `https://python-poetry.org`
 - Clone the repository
+- Run `poetry lock` from the root folder
 - Run `poetry install` from the root folder
-- Then run `poetry run pip install git+https://github.com/pyg-team/pyg-lib.git`
+- If `torch` installation fails, use `poetry run pip install torch` instead
 - Use a Jupyter Notebook editor and open the .ipynb file from `/notebooks`
 - **Ignore** the first cell: *Install (Google Colab)*